neonwatty/easy_ec2/README.md

 `easy_boto3` reduces the complexity of using bare metal `boto3` by adding useful abstractions on top of it that make it easier to employ in creating, managing, and tearing down AWS resources.

 To get started you just need to direct `easy_boto3` to your locally stored AWS credentials, desired profile, and AWS-specific ssh key.
-Do this by creating a simple config file at `~/.easy_boto3/easy_boto3_base.yaml` in the simple format shown below.
+Do this by creating a simple config file where you store your `aws` credentials at `~/.aws/easy_boto3/easy_boto3_base.yaml` in the simple format shown below.

 ```yaml
 aws_data: